-Another example I'll talk about is the first Mistborn trilogy, especially the first book.
-This story has two major themes: hope against impossible odds, and trust, as opposed to cynicism.
-Hope is the external, ostensible theme that would be preserved in a plot summary, while trust is the internal theme that's the center of Vin's arc.
+Another story with good theming is the first Mistborn trilogy, especially the first book.
+It has two major themes: hope and trust.
+Hope is the external, ostensible theme that would be preserved in a plot summary, and trust is the internal theme that's the center of Vin's arc.
 Most of the time having more than one major theme is bad for a story because they draw attention away from each other, but in Mistborn, due to the contrast in the roles they fill, these two themes don't clash.

-Mass Effect 1 doesn't have much of a theme.
-In the beginning, it seems like it's about "humanity finding a place in a galaxy of more advanced and more experienced alien races".
+In the beginning of Mass Effect 1, it seems like it's about "humanity finding a place in a galaxy of more advanced and more experienced alien races".
 But that theme kind of gets dropped.
 Nobody ever mentions it again until the end of the game, where suddenly humans are the heroes for saving the Citadel from Sovereign and everyone looks up to us now.
 And in future Mass Effect games they just soft-retcon that ending and go back to the galaxy not trusting Shepard and the human councilor not having any power, and completely ignore the theme.

-But in the encounter on Virmire where Saren reveals his motives and they're actually pretty interesting (and, most interestingly, it is the reasoning of a minarchist), it seems like the game might pick up the entirely new theme of Pillars of Life's idea of defiance as mentioned above: the Reapers are coming and we're hopelessly outmatched, but it's still wrong to give up and willingly submit to them!
+But in the encounter on Virmire where Saren reveals his motives and they're actually pretty interesting, it seems like the game might pick up the entirely new theme of axiological defiance as mentioned above: the Reapers are coming and we're hopelessly outmatched, but it's still wrong to give up and willingly submit to them!
 We have to try!
 That theme also isn't referenced again, until vaguely at the final scene, where it's distracting from the resolution to the original theme.
-The point is, Mass Effect's lack of a clear and consistent theme was a mark against the story.
-It was still fun because the story was strong in other areas, and looked very promising for the sequels.
-Also the combat was fun no matter how bad the story might have been.

 What I'd have done is take the theme of defiance referenced in the Saren conversation and make that the main theme of the story.
 It would be foreshadowed early in the game (perhaps with a situation that was sort of a microcosm of the issue), and then it would be even more satisfying when Saren revealed that.

 Mass Effect Andromeda went a completely different direction.
 In the beginning they sell the theme of "exploring a new land and finding a home".
 Unlike the previous games, this theme is at least consistent.
 It's there all throughout the game and one of Ryder's final lines can be (asked what the Nexus should be told) "Tell them we're home".
 This is an improvement.
-The only reason I didn't like it a lot more was because that particular theme just doesn't resonate with me.
-Themes are a very person-relative thing and that's part of why two good people with the same philosophy on storytelling can disagree on which story is better.
-The idea of 'home' just doesn't have any emotional significance to me (in fact it kind of has negative significance due to reactance bias).
+I would've liked it a lot more, but that particular theme doesn't resonate with me at all.

 So I hope that was insightful.
-Next time you're planning a story, I encourage you to ask yourself what the theme is, and decide on an answer before you get too far into the process.
+Next time you're planning a story, ask yourself what the theme is, and hopefully decide on an answer before you get too far into the process.